-The City of Holland has adopted an Unified Development Ordinance (UDO) which will go into effect on August 11, 2021.
+The City of Holland has adopted an Unified Development Ordinance (UDO) which went into effect on August 11, 2021.
 This document has been designed to shape the way we live, work, and play in our beautiful community.

-Additionally, below you will find the adopted document, which will go into effect on August 11, 2021, as well as a overview of the process and the intent behind this new ordinance.
+Additionally, below you will find the adopted document, as well as an overview of the process and the intent behind this new ordinance.

 City Council amended the UDO and then approved final adoption on July 21, 2021.
 You can view the adopted version here or at www.hollandudo.com.

 The City of Holland’s Planning Commission, staff, and consultant, McKenna Associates, kicked-off the UDO Design Process in August 2018 to combine or reference all development related ordinances and codes into a single regulatory document.
 These ordinances and codes include: Zoning, Streets and Sidewalks, Subdivision of Land, Tree, Stormwater, Housing, Fire Code, and Holland Board of Public Works requirements.

 Additionally, the intent of UDO is to: update existing requirements; add graphics and images to further clarify ordinance requirements; and to implement the City of Holland’s 2017 Master Plan by introducing new land use and building design requirements.

 Throughout the process, Planning Commission, staff, and our consultant have enjoyed hearing from representatives of all stakeholders: residents, property owners, business owners, commerce groups, technical experts, developers, design engineers, and City Council and other Boards and Commissions.